Mueang Nonthaburi district: History

 The district was originally named "Talat Khwan".
 Simon de la Loubère, who was a French envoy extraordinary to the King of Ayutthaya, wrote in his book that Talat Khwan (Talacoan) was an important place on the Chao Phraya River.
 It is unknown what year it was established.
 In 1917, the provincial administration of Nonthaburi was moved into the district, and thus the district was renamed Mueang Nonthaburi.
 From 1 January 1943 to 9 May 1946 Nonthaburi was abolished and split between Thonburi and Phra Nakhon Provinces.
 Thus the district, which was then in Phra Nakhon Province, was renamed "Nonthaburi".
 After the recreation of the province, it changed back to "Mueang Nonthaburi".

-Administration

-The district is divided into 10 sub-districts (tambons), which are further subdivided into 32 villages (mubans).
-The city (thesaban nakhon) of Nonthaburi covers tambons Suan Yai, Talat Khwan, Bang Khen, Bang Kraso, and Tha Sai.
-There are three town municipalities (thesaban mueang): Bang Si Mueang, which covers tambon Bang Si Mueang and parts of tambon Bang Krang; Sai Ma, which covers the tambon of the same name; and Bang Krang, which covers most parts of the tambon of the same name.
+Religion

+Most people in Nonthaburi district are Buddhist.
+There are total 52 Theravada Buddhist temples in the district, of which 50 Maha Nikai and 2 Dhammayut temples.

+Further there are 18 Christian churches and 4 Mosques in the district.